Saudi Arabia’s Crown Prince Cancels Weekend Trip to Japan

 Crown Prince Mohammed Bin Salman was scheduled to meet Prime Minister Fumio Kishida during a trip between Saturday and Monday, according to broadcaster TBS.

 It wasn’t immediately clear why the visit was canceled.
-The prince was in Thailand on Friday for the Asia-Pacific Economic Cooperation leaders’ meeting and met Singapore’s Prime Minister Lee Hsien Loong.
+The prince was in Thailand on Friday for the Asia-Pacific Economic Cooperation and met Singapore’s Prime Minister Lee Hsien Loong.

 The Japan External Trade Organization said it had been asked by Saudi Arabia’s Ministry of Investment to cancel its Vision 2030 Business Forum scheduled for Nov.
 21. It said that was because delegates, including Minister of Investment Khalid Al-Falih, were no longer flying to the country.